atsushieno/aap-core/docs/EXTENSIONS.md

 A host application has to prepare its own `ExtensionRegistry` instance, and manage whatever extensions it wants to support. `StandardExtensionRegistry` should come up with all those standard extensions enabled.

+## public extension API in C

+We abbreviate AAP Extension Service as AAPXS.
+It is going to be too long if we didn't.
+Also, the abbreviated name would give "it's not for everyone" feeling (only extension developers and AAP framework developers use it).

+They must represent everything in the public API (including ones in aap-core.h).
+Instead, they don't have to expose everything.

+- Extension definitions
+  - AAPXSFeature
+- Extension instances
+  - AAPXSServiceInstance
+  - AAPXSClientInstance

+## C++ Implementation

+They are integrated to audio-plugin-host API, which is still unstable as a whole.

+They have to be representable in the public AAPXS API

 ### List of the extension types

+OBSOLETE: it needs updates!

 Public C API (plugin / extensions API):